-- Ferrous sulfate and fumarate- these are inorganic (non-haem) forms which are commonly found in generic supplements.
-Ferrous sulfate may cause constipation, therefore, trying to use food as your main source of iron is far better than this supplementation.
+- Ferrous sulphate and fumarate- these are inorganic (non-haem) forms which are commonly found in generic supplements.
+Ferrous sulphate may cause constipation therefore trying to use food as your main source of iron is far better than this supplementation.

 - Iron Phosphate and iron amino-acid chelate are better absorbed with less burden on the gastrointestinal tract.

-The best way to enhance iron absorption is to use food combining along with natural plant-based multivitamins which contain Vitamin C and the synergistic vitamins and minerals can significantly improve iron deficiency.
+The best way to enhance iron absorption is to use food combining along with natural plant based multivitamin which contains Vitamin C and the synergistic vitamins and minerals can significantly improve iron deficiency.

 What if I have too much iron?